teacheredu-euniwell/oer-diversity-inclusion/README.md

 >
 > "treating a person or particular group of people differently, especially in a worse way from the way in which you treat other people, because of their race, gender, sexuality, etc." (Cambridge University Press, n.d.)[^2]

-Discrimination takes place in many areas of everyday life including educational setting.
+Discrimination occurs in many areas of everyday life, including educational setting.
 For example, ethnic minority students disengage from school because they experience discrimination based on their ethnicity (Civitillo et al., 2024).[^3]

 Diversity
 ---